IS303-Steffen/p01-pokemon-battle/README.md

 - random

 ## Classes Required:
+I list out all the classes here for reference.
+However, I recommend you just start with the "Logical Flow" section of the instructions and update/write your classes as you go, rather than trying to write all your classes before any of the other logic.
+But do whatever feels natural to you.

 #### Move
 > *NOTE: This class is the EXACT same as in your previous assignment.*
 - Instance Variables: